edwinbosire/Train-problem---Algorithm/readme.md

 PS: The current solution has added modifications that are not part of the original questions, so copy-pasters be ware.

+###caveat

+I never wrote any tests for this code.
+Also, I give no gurantee that this solution is optimum, but it was good enough to get me through the interview.

 ### Problem